Chieze-Franklin/Bolt.js-Book/apps-api.md

 ###security
 A check is made to see if the current user has the right to start an app.
 For startup apps, no such check may be made.

+This is the same check made when starting an app.
+The rationale is that you should be able to stop only apps you have the right to start.

 ###note
 Calling this endpoint multiple times for a particular app does not start multiple servers for it; if an app's server is already running a new one will **not** be started.